-Connections to back-end server nodes are not shared amongst Traffic Managers in a cluster.
-In an active-passive Traffic Manager pair, all connections are used by the active Traffic Manager and none by the passive Traffic Manager.
-In an active-active scenario, the connection limits effectively double.
-For an active-active-active Traffic Manager cluster, connection limits triple, and so on.
+Connections to back-end machines are not shared amongst Traffic Managers in a cluster.
+In an active-passive scenario, all connections will be used by the active machine and none by the passive machine.
+In an active-active scenario, the connection limits will effectively double.
+In active-active-active they will triple, and so on.

-Queuing Requests
+Connection Queuing